MonSteroids/YoungerFutharkConverter/README.md

 ## Description

-The **Young Futhark Converter** is a simple Java-based GUI application that converts user-provided text into Younger Futhark runes, an ancient runic alphabet used by Vikings.
+The **Young Futhark Converter** is a simple Java-based GUI application that converts user input into Younger Futhark runes.
 The app features an easy-to-use graphical interface built with `Swing`.

 This project is designed to practice Java skills and explore GUI programming with `Swing`.
-The app includes a `Convert` button to perform the text conversion and allows users to copy the output for further use.
+Note: This was made as an exercise for myself.

 ---